 'In a world where women are losing their voice, rights, and choices, healthcare should not be the venue where people remain silent.'

-Editor's Note: This article was originally published on June 1, 2022 and it has since been updated.
+Editor's Note: This article was originally published on June 1, 2022.
+It has since been updated.

 Those going in for pap smears can also "change your position," she suggests in the video.
 "Sometimes, laying on your back with your feet up in those little stirrup things is not what's most comfortable for you.
 Ask them if you can change your feet and put them in a different position.
 This might be better for you."
 Boatner concludes the video with one last tip that'll save you lots of trouble in future pap smear appointments.
 "When they find your cervix, tell them to tell you exactly what position it's in—left, right, or back—so you can remember and tell them for your next Pap smear to make it easier," she said.